jack-champagne/raspi-eduroam/raspi-eduroam.md

 sudo vi 10-wpa_supplicant
 ```

-Around line 58-60ish there is a line containing the following before our changes:
+Around line 60ish there is a line containing the following: (before our changes)

 ```bash
 wpa_supplicant_driver="${wpa_supplicant_driver:-nl80211,wext}"
 ```

-We need to again swap the library order to read:
+We need to again swap the library order to read: (after our changes)

 ```bash
 wpa_supplicant_driver="${wpa_supplicant_driver:-wext,nl80211}"